Ching0810/FM-huddle-landing-page/README.md

 ### Continued development

-Simplify redundant class and merge multiple CSS setting
+1. Simplify redundant class and merge multiple CSS setting
+2. Currently desktop mode background image width & height are both 100%, but target design should be width 90% and height 100%

 ### Useful resources